bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] used this data to evaluate SNV and INDEL calling tools, but it can also serve as a high-quality truth set for STRs, as well as tandem repeats (TRs) and structural variants (SVs).

+**Extra Section 6:** Source code

+The source code for all aspects of this analysis is available at [https://github.com/broadinstitute/str-truth-set](https://github.com/broadinstitute/str-truth-set).
+It includes the following scripts:

+* [tool_comparison/scripts/convert_truth_set_to_variant_catalogs.py](https://github.com/broadinstitute/str-truth-set/blob/main/tool_comparison/scripts/convert_truth_set_to_variant_catalogs.py) - a script that converts the truth set into ExpansionHunter and GangSTR input catalogs and also generates the set of true negative loci with a matching distribution of motif sizes.

+**Extra Section 7:** Data